-You have been invited to participate in this study to better understand the stresses students experience in college and graduate school.
-HMS was designed specifically for colleges and universities, and its success depends on gathering the diverse perspectives of students across campus.
-Getting this information from all students – undergraduate, graduate, non-traditional, and commuter students alike – will help us get a clearer picture of how students handle the stresses of college life and how well their mental and emotional health needs are being met.
+You have been invited to participate in this study to better understand the mental health and well-being of students in college and graduate school.
+HMS was designed specifically for colleges and universities, and its success depends on gathering the diverse perspectives of all types of students.
+Getting this information from all students – like undergraduate, graduate, non-traditional, and commuter students alike – will help us get a better understanding of how students handle the stresses of college life and how well their mental and emotional health needs are being met.
 Even more importantly, your school will also get valuable information to help them make decisions about mental health programs and resources on your campus.

 Your school is participating in HMS to better understand and improve the mental health needs of students on campus.
 Therefore, we asked them for a sample of students to send out our survey to, and you are among the students selected to participate.
 Some schools choose people randomly, some schools choose everyone.
 Your school has determined that they may share this data with our study team, considering federal, state, and institutional policies and regulations.
 For specifics on your school’s decision, you may contact the researchers at email@example.com, or reach out to the contact person at your school listed at the end of your consent form.

 Over the course of the one-month data collection period, students who have not completed the survey will receive several reminders.